 - 1 teaspoon cinnamon

-* Some people prefer to do the opposite: Make the syrup and let it cool off, than pour the syrup over hot cookies, instead of letting them cool down.
-Another way is to place the melomakarona in the pot with the syrup for a few minutes and removing them with a slotted spoon.
+- Once the syrup is boiled, while it is hot, pour it over the cookies, making sure all cookies are covered with syrup.
+Let the cookies sit for at least 2-3 hours with the top side facing down so that they absorb the syrup * (Some people prefer to do the opposite: Make the syrup and let it cool off, than pour the syrup over hot cookies, instead of letting them cool down.
+Another way is to place the melomakarona in the pot with the syrup for a few minutes and removing them with a slotted spoon.)

-9. Mix the walnuts with cinnamon and sprinkle over the melomakarona.
+- Mix the walnuts with cinnamon turn over on the melomakarona right side again, sprinkle over the melomakarona.

 - Place the melomakarona on a large platter.